BTG Files Construction Lawsuit For General Contractor of $11.5 Million Home

 The Business Trial Group turns this calculation on its head, however, because our contractor clients pay no hourly fees.
 And under Florida law, we are often able to recover attorneys’ fees, in addition to the full amount owed.

-West Palm Beach Home Listed for $13.5 Million
+West Palm Beach Home Sold for $11.5 Million

 In April of 2016, the Plaintiff entered into a construction agreement with 2914 Washington Rd., LLC, which is allegedly owned by Steve Bendat.
 According to the terms of the agreement, the basis of payment to build a new residence located at 2914 Washington Road, West Palm Beach, Florida would be the “cost of work plus a fee without a guaranteed maximum price.”

 Work on the project began in May 2016 and was last performed on or about September 15, 2018.
 A Certificate of Occupancy was issued in September 2018.

 Zillow describes the finished home as having six bedrooms, ten bathrooms, more than 6,600 total square feet, a 100 ft. dock, seven fireplaces, full home automation, and a guest house.
 When the lawsuit was filed, the home had an asking price of $13,500,000 but ultimately sold for $11,000,000.